-- Completion of the general education requirements Minimum GPA 2.00 - Successful completion of all requirements for Associate of Arts degree and the CAAP exam. - Completion of the Communication Program application form - Submission of a goals and objectives statement including: - Desired major course of study - o Preliminary career goals - Career assessment (through Advising Office) - Selection and assigning of a Communication program academic advisor
+- Completion of the general education requirements Minimum GPA 2.00 - Successful completion of all requirements for Associate of Arts degree and the CAAP exam. - Declaration of major through the Center for Academic Excellence - Selection and assigning of a Communication program academic advisor

 Students planning for the Bachelor of Arts in Communication must complete a total of 120 semester hours of accredited college work, excluding physical education activities courses.
-At least 51 credit hours must be completed at the 3000-4000 level, including the major, minor, and electives.
+At least 50 credit hours must be completed at the 3000-4000 level, including the major, minor, and electives.